caffiendkitten/caffiendkitten.github.io/README.md

 ###### Please Note that I am still learning.
 If something that I have stated is incorrect please let me know.
 I would love to learn more about what I may not understand fully.

-Container Components:
-Deal with managing data (typically state)
-They often pass data to child components

-Presentational Components:
-Deal with how things look
-Are often reusable